Drakensang: The Dark Eye: Plot

 Once invited to Murolosh, the main character helps investigate an attempted assassination and save Salina, an acquaintance met in Avestrue.
 Afterwards, they gain the means to enter the undead-infested Deeps of Gruldur, to acquire the final component for the armor.
 Back to Murolosh, the party find that Arombolosh the Dwarf King has been possessed by Jafgur's heart crystal, which was put on his crown as per tradition.
 They successfully subdue the king and destroy the crystal, foiling the cultists' plan once more.

 The party then travels to Fire Falls and discovers the Adamantine Heart.
 As it turns out, it is the heart crystal of Umbracor the Dragon Emperor.
 Pal Na'Thar, last of the cyclops and Umbracor's oracle, has been guarding the heart and keeping it out of Ardakor's reach for centuries.
 The Dragon Quest is meant to find his successor.
 The Heart is then stolen away by Malgorra, a sorceress and Dragon Cultist.
 Pal Na'Thar forges a weapon for the Dragon Champion and urges the party to retrieve the Heart and put an end to the cultists' plan.

 On Drakensang Mountain, King Arombolosh assembles his best warriors and storm the cultists' fortress.
 Assisted by the dwarves, the party eventually confronts Malgorra, who transforms into a great, hydra-like dragon.
 The party defeats Malgorra, but Ardakor successfully consumes the Adamantine Heart.
 However, with Archmage Rakorium's magic, Umbracor's soul awakens from the heart and takes over Ardakor's body.
 Umbracor commends the bravery of the party and flies off to the sunset.

 Development

 The game's plot was written by Anton Weste, Mark Wachholz, Momo Evers and Stefan Blanck, who all are well known as writers for The Dark Eye pen & paper role-playing game.
 The game's budget was approximately €2.5 million.
-It was first announced on April 21, 2006.
-Radon Labs released Drakensang's game engine under MIT license in 2006 and a later version in 2011.
+It was first announced on 21 April 2006.
+Radon Labs released Drakensangs game engine under MIT license in 2006 and a later version in 2011.